 By the time developers were able to focus their attention on the new project, the team of two had already smoothed out the kinks.
 Production could start right away without any major issues, and Blizzard saved massive amounts of time and money on development costs.
 Going back to what originally made Blizzard famous – small teams and ink-and-paper design layouts – made the company rethink its current development process.

 Another pivotal change in the company that came from Hearthstone was a change in what the games were like.
 They reverted to the features that really made a product great and tried to reconnect with their original goals – to make a great game.
 Before they hit fame with Warcraft, the company was a small group of people working to create games that people would want to play.
 From the first version of Warcraft in the early 1990s to its final mega-hit, Blizzard Entertainment realized it needed to keep the old mindsets alive.
 Branding Companies will tell you that this is one of the most important things to do.
 You need to make sure that you stay connected to your roots so that you do not miss out on the ‘it factor’ that attracted your original audience in the first place.

 Tip #4: Keep Your Eye on the Prize

-The founders of Blizzard chose not to release their subscriber numbers for Warcraft in their earnings report, after their numbers began to drop.
+The founders of Blizzard chose not to release their subscriber numbers for Warcraft in their earnings report after their numbers began to drop.
 While many speculated this was a sign of admitting defeat, in reality, the team was hiding its numbers so the world could be surprised at its “big reveal.”

-Blizzard had solved its problem by creating fresh titles, entering new markets, and cutting production costs with Hearthstone.
+Blizzard solved its problem by creating fresh titles, entering new markets, and cutting production costs with Hearthstone.
 It knew the company was back on the rise but didn’t want people to know until it was certain.
 By avoiding the negative publicity of subscriber numbers, Blizzard could control what the media talked about – and for the first time in years, the buzz was about new games instead of the “death” of Warcraft.

 Tip #5: Listen to Your Heart

 Above all, you should learn from Blizzard that listening to your own intuition is often the key to entrepreneurial success.
 Blizzard began as three men creating video games back when there were only a handful of games on the market.
-One of the founders used $10,000 his parents gave him to go to Europe to get his company off the ground, originally called Chaos Studios.
+One of the founders used the $10,000 his parents gave him to go to Europe to get his company off the ground, originally called Chaos Studios.

 They had no staff, no equipment except their own personal computers, and no investors for more income.
 But they had a dream and a goal of creating great video games.
 After they developed Rock n’ Roll Racing and The Lost Vikings, a distributor picked them up, and shortly after they shipped the very first version of Warcraft: Orcs & Humans.
 The rest is history.